26hzhang/bert_classification/README.md

                                --use_crf True  # if use CRF for decoding
 ```

+The token-level classification model contains two modules, one is using CRF for decode while another use a classifier
+directly.
+The output sequence of bert model is first fed into a dense layer and then decode by CRF/classifier, no
+intermediate RNN layers are used.

 For sentence-level classification, run:
 ```bash
 python3 run_text_classifier.py --task_name mrpc  \  # task name